cliff-de-tech/Post-Bot/README.md

 ## Credential & Security Model

-This project implements a secure multi-tenant architecture with encryption at rest.
+This project implements a **secure multi-tenant architecture** with encryption at rest.

+> ⚠️ **Security Guarantee**: Secrets NEVER reach the frontend.
+All API keys, tokens, and credentials are managed exclusively server-side.

 ### (A) App-Level Secrets (ENV-ONLY)